JarekLadosz/Learning-Library/README.md

 # Learning-Library
-This vault contains templates, notes, and workflows for structured learning.
-Automated note creation with QuickAdd and Templater   - Central Learning Index with Dataview tables
+This obsidian vault contains templates, notes, and workflows for structured learning.
+Automated note creation with plugins QuickAdd, DataView and Templater